 Diary of a Wimpy Kid: The Third Wheel

 Diary of a Wimpy Kid Do-It-Yourself Book: Now everyone can have their own Wimpy Kid diary!
 Draw your own Wimpy-Kid-style cartoons, fill in facts and lists, check out the full-colour comics inside and even write your own Wimpy Kid journal, just like Greg.
 This title now comes with dozens of pages of new content and a brand new cover.

-There is also a movie tie-in with this book, so is a good way to combine several learning methods.
-Jeff Kinney has now got an official website for the Diary of a Wimpy Kid book series.
+There are also movie tie-ins with this book series, so is a good way to combine several learning methods.
 The Diary of a Wimpy Kid was recently voted no. 38 in the 100 Greatest Books for Kids by Scholastic.

 Harry Potter Complete Audio Collection by J.K.
 Rowling